Bartallama3D/website/_products/4-tesla-valentine-one-rm-gen1.md

     change_log: Redesign focused around ease of assembly.
 Unit now assembles with only 3 screws and the 4th screw is the adjustable foot screw.
 Version 2.0 is not compatible with prior versions due to the changing of the mounting pattern/attachment method.
 ---

-3D Printed Valentine One Radar Mount for Tesla made from ABS.
-This mount allows you to mount a Valentine One Radar Detector to the center display screen of your Tesla.
-The mount is designed to hold the radar detector and prevent it from shifting while driving while also keeping it at eye level for easy visibility.

-\* Valentine One Radar Detector not included
+Introducing the Bartallama3D™ Radar Holder for the Valentine One 1st Generation, designed specifically for Tesla vehicles.
+This sleek mount securely holds your radar detector on the center screen, ensuring it stays in place while driving.
+With integrated cable clips for clean cable management, simple assembly, and a secure fit to prevent shifting, this holder is the perfect accessory for your Tesla.

+Key Features:
+  - Mounts your radar detector on the center screen and Securely holds the radar detector
+  - Non-Permanent Installation, rubber bumper prevents movement and enables easy removal for storage
+  - Adjustable upward/downward pitch via the adjustable foot
+  - Integrated cable clips for clean cable management down the back of your screen
+  - Made from high temperature ABS for hot Dashboard temps
+  - Simple and quick assembly (4 screws!)

+This listing is for 1 holder and includes all parts needed for assembly and installation.

+Compatible Vehicles:
+- Tesla Model S - 2021 - 2026
+- Tesla Model 3 - 2017 - 2026
+- Tesla Model X - 2022 - 2026
+- Tesla Model Y - 2020 - 2026
+- Tesla Cyber Truck - 2024 - 2026

+The assembly and installation of this radar mount can be found here: https://youtu.be/FaedwaeJRgI

-\* \* We are not working with, endorsed, or collaborating with Valentine One.
-This is a custom designed accessory.
+Disclaimer: We are not affiliated with, collaborating with, or endorsed by Valentine One.
+This product is a custom designed accessory.